ErpNetDocs/webclient/introduction/how-to/filtering-expressions.md

 When you save your tile, you will be able to access it from within the **Tiles** app in the **My** module, or directly from the respective navigator if it's integrated as a panel.

 ![picture](pictures/tiles_readys.png)

+> [!NOTE]
+> The screenshots taken for this article are from v24 of the platform.